About

 What is a full Basic Income?

-A “full Basic Income” is ambiguous.
+The term, a “full Basic Income” is sometimes used in some countries.
+However, a “full Basic Income” is ambiguous and its use is not recommended.
 To some, it refers to a Basic Income that replaces all welfare, while to others it refers to a Basic Income that will replace all government services as well as welfare.

 A “full Basic Income” is sometimes used to describe a Basic Income that is large enough to replace all current welfare payments, or a combination of payments, received by any single individual, without a loss of income for the individual or need to top up payments to current welfare income levels.